Skip to main content

 Step 1: Install and Setup SDK

-Install the Dataframer SDK
+Install the Dataframer SDK and a few other useful utilities.

-pip install --upgrade pydataframer dotenv pyyaml
+%pip install --upgrade pydataframer dotenv pyyaml

 from pathlib import Path